 When I visited Koh Lanta I thought I had encountered my perfect tropical island in Thailand.
-Just with the sweetest spot between commodities and remoteness.
-Turns out Koh Lipe is even more my cup of tea.
+Just hitting the sweet spot between commodities and remoteness, turns out Koh Lipe is even more my cup of tea.

-While Koh Lipe does not get too “Pukhetized”, it has got the minimal amount of infrastructure for travelers feel like they got everything they needed.
-At the same time it still provides the authentic experience of a remote tropical island.
+While Koh Lipe does not get too “Pukhetized”, it has got the minimal amount of infrastructure for travelers to feel like they got everything they needed.
+At the same time, it still provides the experience of a remote tropical island.

 Koh Lipe Travel Review

 ★★★★★ – wow!

 - Accommodation: ★★★★★

 - People and Culture: ★★★★☆

 - Safety: ★★★★★

 - Scenery and Environment: ★★★★★